Getting a New Hampshire insurance adjuster license requires completing a few steps to apply for a resident license in your state.

 Prometric electronically notifies the Department of exam results within two business days of the exam date.
 Exam scores are confidential and will be revealed only to you and the Department.

-StateRequirement recommends that you study for one exam at a time, then after passing, starting on your next line.
-The exams are difficult enough on their own without confusing information from one line to another.
+StateRequirement recommends that you study for one exam at a time.
+This is because insurance adjuster exams are difficult enough on their own without the possibility of confusing information from one line to another.
+This will allow you to work incrementally towards completing your final exam.

 Step 3.
 New Hampshire Insurance Adjuster License Application